 GUEST POST: Volle is the German travel blogger behind Volle on Tour.
 In this post he talks about one of his favorite dishes – the German Bratwurst.

 A mild and calm spring day…Hamburg…Germany.
-It’s 1 pm, the first sunbeams of the year come out and everyone is outside to enjoy the beautiful weather.
+It’s 1 pm, the first sunbeams of the year come out and everyone is outside enjoying the beautiful weather.

 But what are you gonna eat?
 What’s the snack that makes you happy on a day like this?